IELTS One Skill Retake 2025

 6. Can I retake IELTS speaking section only?

 Yes.
-Retaking IELTS speaking section only is possible now as IDP has officially announced the IELTS one skill retake.
+Retaking IELTS speaking section alone is possible now as IDP has officially announced the IELTS one skill retake.

 7. Can I retake IELTS reading section only?